 North Texas Burn Rehabilitation Model System (NTBRMS)

-The North Texas Burn Rehabilitation Model System (NTBRMS), which includes Parkland Health & Hospital System (PHHS) and UT Southwestern Medical Center (UTSW), is internationally renowned for its top quality comprehensive program of care, rehabilitation, and research involving children and adults who sustain major burn injury.
+The North Texas Burn Rehabilitation Model System (NTBRMS), which includes Parkland Health and Hospital System (PHHS) and UT Southwestern Medical Center (UTSW), is internationally renowned for its top quality comprehensive program of care, rehabilitation, and research involving children and adults who sustain major burn injury.
 The new grant cycle began on October 1, 2012, and will end September 30, 2017.

 The NTBRMS was instrumental in establishing the national database and has contributed detailed information on more than 1,500 subjects since 1994.